 Pedestrian fatalities and injuries reported in Volusia and Flagler Counties are shown in the table above.
-In Flagler County, pedestrian fatalities decreased, but injuries increased.
-The data indicates a slightly increasing trend for fatalities in Volusia County.
-There, injuries decreased slightly in 2014, but remain high relative to 2010 through 2012.
+In Flagler County, pedestrian fatalities spiked in 2011, but remained stable in other years, but injuries increased and slightly drop in 2015.
+The data indicates pedestrian fatalities and injuries varied peaking in 2013 and 2014 respectively in Volusia County.

 However, overall vehicular crashes continue to rise and crashes with injuries show quite an increase.
-Crashes resulting in fatalities do appear to have increased in Volusia in 2012 and 2015, but they are generally stable over time.
-Fatalities in Flagler are lower in 2012, but increased in 2014.
+Crashes resulting in fatalities do appear to have increased in Volusia, but they are generally stable over time.
+Fatalities in Flagler are lower in 2015, but increased in 2014.